JustCarmen/webtrees-fancy-imagebar/README.md

 You can set the images you want to show in the Fancy Imagebar at the Fancy Imagebar configuration page.
 However, there are a few restrictions:

-*   Only local ’jpg’ or ’png’ images which are set as type = ’photo’ can be used.
+*   Only local ’jpg’ or ’png’ images can be used.
 *   External images are not supported.
 *   It is not possible to keep transparency for png thumbnails in the Fancy Imagebar.

 On the Fancy Imagebar Configuration page you can set some other options too:

-*   Show Imagebar on Homepage and/or My Page
+*   Show Imagebar on Homepage, My Page or all pages
 *   Show random images (the sequence of the images in the Fancy Imagebar will change with every page refresh).
 *   Image tone: Sepia, Color or Black and White
 *   Amount of Sepia
-*   Image size.
+*   Height of the Fancy Imagebar
+*	Use square thumbs or proportional resized thumbs

 Installation, updating and translations
 ---------------------------------------